View the full list of fields, first using long-form arguments:

 --no-discard --overwrite --upload

-You can examine the RPM contents of an image without going into a chroot by doing a simple query:
+Examine the RPM contents of an image without going into a chroot by doing a simple query:

 # Display the version of 'clusterware-node' in the image